Something to Smooth on Your Skin or Pop in Your Mouth? New Meds You Haven’t Heard About (Yet) Could Change Everything

 What’s the biggest news in hyperhidrosis that no one is talking about?

 Novel treatments for hyperihidrosis in development!
-They aren’t FDA approved (yet) but there are some promising clinical results (some might even say potentially life-changing) and there’s a clinical trial you can join now to get in on something new.
+They aren’t FDA approved (yet) but there are some promising clinical results (some might even say potentially life-changing).

 Anticholinergic Skin Wipes from Dermira